 Process of Surface Grinding – How to Use a Surface Grinder

-Select a grinding wheel based on the material of the workpiece and the desired finish.
-Common abrasives include aluminum oxide (for steels and alloys), silicon carbide (for cast iron and non-ferrous metals), and diamond or cubic boron nitride (for hard materials like ceramics).
-Consider factors such as grain size, wheel hardness, and bonding agent; finer grains improve surface finish, while harder wheels suit softer materials.
-Resin-bonded wheels offer high efficiency, while vitrified wheels retain shape better.
+Select a grinding wheel according to the workpiece material and the required surface finish.
+The most common abrasives are aluminum oxide for steels and alloys, silicon carbide for cast iron and nonferrous metals, and diamond or cubic boron nitride for hard materials like ceramics.
+Other considerations include grain size, hardness of the wheel, and bonding agent; finer grains lead to better surface finish while harder wheels suit softer materials.
+High-efficiency grinding wheels are either resin bonded or vitrified.

-Turn on the grinding wheel motor and allow it to reach the required speed.
-Wait for the wheel to stabilize before beginning the feed to ensure safe and effective grinding.
+Permit the motor for the grinding wheel to be on and allow it to reach its set speed.
+Effective and safe grinding is achieved by waiting for the wheel to stabilize before the feed begins.